 - Acamprosate (Campral), which may reduce your craving for alcohol.

 - Topiramate (Topamax), which may help treat alcohol problems.

 Vitamins and supplements

-Alcohol abuse can cause your body to become low in certain vitamins and minerals, especially thiamine (vitamin B1).
+Alcohol use can cause your body to become low in certain vitamins and minerals, especially thiamine (vitamin B1).
 You might need to take thiamine supplements to improve your nutrition during recovery.
 Thiamine helps prevent Wernicke-Korsakoff syndrome, which causes brain damage.

 You also might need supplements to help replace fluids and electrolytes.

-Recovery from alcohol abuse or dependence means finding a way to stay sober while changing your attitudes and behaviors.
+Recovery from alcohol misuse or dependence means finding a way to stay sober while changing your attitudes and behaviors.
 You will work to restore relationships with your family and friends and people at your job or school.
 You will need to find meaning and happiness in a healthy lifestyle that doesn't include alcohol.